sleepy762/lucidloader/CONFIGURING.md

 - `path` - The absolute path to the binary which the bootloader is going to load.
 - `args` - Arguments which will be passed to the binary.

+Writing key and value pairs is in the following format: `key=value`.
+Note that there are NO SPACES to the right and to the left of the `=` character.

 Let's see an example.

 ```